mcMickJuice/mickjuice-blog/content/blog/review-8-fallacies-of-distributed-systems/index.md

 ## Key Takeaways

-- accommodating for lack fo network reliability is a hard problem, with retries and queuing presenting problems of their own.
+- accommodating for lack of network reliability is a hard problem, with retries and queuing presenting problems of their own.
 - you should treat systems that are outside of your control differently than components that you own.
-- each point presented reinforces that assertion that designing distributed systems is hard.
+- each point presented reinforces the assertion that designing distributed systems is hard.